PacktPublishing/Causal-Inference-and-Discovery-in-Python/README.md

 2. To install the basic environment run: `conda env create -f causal_book_py39_cuda117.yml`

-3. To install the environment for notebook `Chapter_11.2.ipynb` run: `conda create -f causal-pymc.yml`
+3. To install the environment for notebook `Chapter_11.2.ipynb` run: `conda env create -f causal-pymc.yml`

 **NOTE:** We added an experimental environment for Apple M1 as suggested by @ferrari-leo [here](https://github.com/PacktPublishing/Causal-Inference-and-Discovery-in-Python/issues/8).
 This environment hasn't been thoroughly tested so please use it at your own risk.